-Rolling a joint should probably be one of the first things a cannabis connoisseur learns if they’re interested in smoking quality weed.
+Rolling a joint should probably be one of the first things a cannabis connoisseur learns if they’re interested in smoking some dank weed boasting high THC content, or low (whatever their preference).
 Indeed, the last thing you’d want when you acquire some exquisite smelling cannabis is the inability to smoke it due to a lack of pipe, or a friend to help you roll it.
 Put simply, if you can’t roll it, you can’t smoke it.
 So in this article, we’ll teach you how to roll the perfect joint through a comprehensive step by step guide.

 Quality Rolling Paper